-I develop and apply novel datasets and statistical methods to empirically estimate human impacts on climate and, in turn, on our food and health systems.
-Though my primary training is in environmental economics, I borrow extensively from other disciplines including machine learning, climate science, agronomy and epidemiology.
+I develop and apply novel datasets and statistical methods to empirically estimate human impacts on climate and, in turn, on our food, economic and health systems.
+Though my primary training is in environmental economics, I borrow extensively from other disciplines including machine learning, climate science and agronomy.

-My research has three primary streams.
+My research has two primary streams.
 In the first, I study how agricultural productivity responds to changes in climate focusing on how humans alter the transfer of sunlight through the atmosphere and how this, in turn, impacts crop yields.
-In the second, I explore how climate impacts the transmission of infectious disease.
-In the third, I develop and characterize satellite remote sensing algorithms for use in applied research.
+I am also particularly interested in the role of historic and future water supply in determining global agricultural productivity.
+In the second, I develop and characterize satellite remote sensing algorithms for use in applied research.
 These streams converge as I develop and apply remotely sensed datasets to estimate how global environmental change affects agricultural and other socioeconomic systems.

 Proctor*, J., Hsiang*, S., Burney, J., Burke, M., & Schlenker, W. (2018).
 “Estimating global agricultural effects of geoengineering using volcanic eruptions.”
 Nature, 560 (7719), 480. (here)